 In addition to his solo work, Matt has collaborated in duos with guitarists Larry Coryell and Tony Hughes, flutist Katherine Barbato and vocalists Jay Katz and Phyllis Chapell.
-Matt's Power Trio Jazz Project, his current electric guitar-driven jazz trio, is a showcase for the energized, interactive talent of master improvisers.
-The group's current roster includes bassist Steve Beskrone and drummers Mike Clark, Kenwood Dennard or Adrian Valosin.
+Matt's Power Trio Project, his newest electric guitar-driven jazz-fusion trio, is a showcase for the energized, interactive talent of master improvisers.
+The group includes bass guitarist Tony Donato and drummer Paul Albrecht.

-Matt has also worked with a broad range of musical artists, including Joey DeFrancesco, Essra Mohawk, Herbie Nix, Elio Villafranca, and Bobby Zankel.
-He has played in support for artists such as Peppino D'Agostino, Richie Havens, Phil Keaggy, Dave Mason and Paco Pena.
-Throughout the 1980s Matt worked as a mostly-anonymous session musician on innumerable recording projects.
+Matt has also worked with a broad range of musical artists, including Joey DeFrancesco, Mike Clark, Kenwood Dennard, Essra Mohawk, Herbie Nix, Adrian Valosin, Elio Villafranca, Bobby Zankel and Bill Zola.
+He has performed as support for Peppino D'Agostino, Richie Havens, Phil Keaggy, Dave Mason and Paco Pena.
+He's also worked as a mostly-anonymous session musician on innumerable recording projects.

 A current faculty member at the Ambler Music Academy and Cheltenham Music & Art, Matt served as Head of Faculty at FrankfordStyle School for Creative Arts and as Music Program Director for Zanaras Music Stores.
 He conducts guitar-based workshops and masterclasses and has co-hosted a workshop on improvisation with Kenwood Dennard at Berklee College.